LeahMitchell/dataviz-project/index.md

 ### Conclusions

 I am personally suprised at how much I was able to get done for this project, but I did start this semester with higher hopes for what I was going to be able to get done.
-I didn't understand in the beginning how much there was for me to learn, not just about putting together interesting visualization but coding in javascript too.
+I didn't understand in the beginning how much there was for me to learn, not just about putting together interesting and complete visualizations but learning how to code in javascript too.
+As someone with a "Python-brain", I often found myself struggling to comprehend the language of javascript itself.

+In all honesty, I don't think I've ever been as excited to show friends and family a class project.
+I often shared my different prototypes with classmates, friends, and my sister to get feedback and input on how to improve my project.
+I love Marvel and being able to work with a dataset that was so interesting and personal has made this project so more important to me.
+It gave me more of a sense of ownership knowing it was about something I loved.
+This is something I could see doing much more in the future and making it a hobby, but probably once I have more free time after graduate school.